General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 show more ...

-United States passport holders must have a passport valid for period of intended stay or a Western Hemisphere Travel Initiative (WHTI) compliant document.
+United States passport holders must have a passport valid for period of intended stay.
 A visa is not required for stays of up to 90 days.

 UK nationals require a passport valid for period of intended stay and may stay for 90 days without a visa.

 Australian nationals require a passport valid for period of intended stay, but no visa for stays of up to 90 days.

 South African nationals must hold a passport valid for period of intended stay, and a visa.
 Holders of a valid multiple entry 'C' or 'D' visa issued by a Schengen member state can stay for up to 90 days without a visa.

 Irish nationals require a passport valid for period of intended stay, but no visa for stays of up to 90 days.